Shopify

 5. Connect Shopify in Luo

-4. Choose to connect either as a user integration (your personal connection) or a workspace integration (shared across workspace members).
+- Choose to connect as a user integration (your personal connection) or a workspace integration (shared across members).

-6. Click Continue.
-Luo redirects you to Shopify to authorize the app, then returns you to Luo with the integration connected.
+- Click Continue.
+Luo redirects you to Shopify to authorize the app, then returns you with the integration connected.

 Adding new permissions later

-1. Back in the Dev Dashboard, add the extra scopes to the Access section under Versions and save a new version.
+- In the Dev Dashboard, add the extra scopes under Versions → Access and release a new version.

-2. Reinstall the app on your shop, then reconnect Shopify in Luo.
-This invalidates your existing authorization — you’ll re-run the OAuth handshake.
+- Reinstall the app on your shop, then reconnect Shopify in Luo.
+This invalidates your existing authorization, so you’ll reconnect.

 Privacy and data handling